markjivko/kronup-php/docs/Api/InvitationsApi.md

 ### Description

-> List all invitations
+> List invitations

-Get a list of all invitations
+Get a list of invitation models

 [Back to top](#top){: .btn .btn-purple }